Is Water Organic? A Doctor Answers

 | |

-In this article we'll answer all of these questions and more as we review what the USDA organic certification means, explain whether or not water is organic and what it means when a bottled water brand has an organic certification, and share our thoughts on whether water labeled organic is healthier.
+We'll explain whether or not water can be "organic," what it means when a bottled water brand has an organic certification, and share our thoughts on whether water labeled organic is healthier.

 What Does the Organic Certification Mean?